Open-Cascade-SAS/OCCT/dox/technical_overview/technical_overview.md

     * Cones;
     * Cylinders;
     * Prisms.

+It is possible to create partial solids, such as a sphere limited by longitude.
+In real models, primitives can be used  for easy creation of specific sub-parts.

   * Construction by sweeping along a profile:
     * Linear;
     * Rotational (through an angle of rotation).